-7. Psychometric properties of the Wound-QoL
+7. Psychometric properties of Wound-QoL-14 and Wound-QoL-17

 The Wound-QoL-17 has been tested for internal consistency, convergent validity regarding four generic HRQoL measures such as the EQ-5D, and responsiveness in a so-called virtual validation using the longitudinal study data on the three questionnaires FLQA-w, CWIS and WWS (Blome et al. 2014).
 A further validation has been conducted in a cross-sectional study (Augustin et al. 2014).